 Written by: Theodore M. David, Chair, Tax Law Committee

-Questions or comments should be emailed to: Tdavidlawyer@gmail.com
+Questions or Comments should be sent to Tdavidlawyer@gmail.com.